ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## And Off We Go (The First Chapter)

-With my Chapter 1 outline prepared and my Git repositories ready to go, I started writing the first chapter, "Setting up a Test Infrastructure".
+With the Chapter 1 outline prepared and Git repositories ready to go, I started writing the first chapter, "Setting up a Test Infrastructure".
 The chapter essentially comprised downloading all of the libraries needed to run and execute the book samples and create a "Hello World"-ish test infrastructure.